The fractional Helly number for separable convexity spaces

+A useful fact is that a convexity space is separable if and only if the convex hull of any finite set can be expressed as an intersection of halfspaces.
+(See e.g. \cite[Proposition 1.7.3 and Corollary 3.9]{vandevel}.)

-Our goal is to show that for a separable convexity space with bounded Radon number, the fractional Helly number can be bounded by a suitable complexity measure on the set system of its halfspaces, which is typically much better than the bound guaranteed by Theorem \ref{holmsen-lee}.
+Standard convexity in $\mathbb{R}^d$ is a prototypical separable convexity space, and the collection of convex lattice sets in $\mathbb{Z}^d$ provides another example.
+By contrast, the convexity space formed by convex sets in $\mathbb{R}^d$ of diameter at most one is not separable: its only halfspaces are $\emptyset$ and $\mathbb{R}^d$.
+Our goal is to show that for any separable convexity space with bounded Radon number, the fractional Helly number can be bounded in terms of a natural complexity measure of its halfspace collection.